zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 <!-- We already have some example data, which we will use as a guideline on how to develop further.
 The data is in json format and can be found [here](https://github.com/fullstack-hy2020/misc/blob/master/diaryentries.json). -->
 We have obtained some sample data, which we will use as a base to build on.
-The data is saved in json format, and can be found from [here](https://github.com/fullstack-hy2020/misc/blob/master/diaryentries.json).
+The data is saved in JSON format and can be found from [here](https://github.com/fullstack-hy2020/misc/blob/master/diaryentries.json).

-The data looks like the following
+The data looks like the following.

 ```json
 [